HanhuiBao/hugo-demo/content/blog/23-07-12-graduation/index.md

 Shooting graduation photos gives me a real feeling that I'll graduate from Johns Hopkins really soon.
 Before that, I didn't really realize that I'll graduate next Thursday.
 But yesterday I just felt that it is happening and I'm so ready to say goodbye.

-By the way, I love my friends here at JHU, they took really photos!
+By the way, I love my friends here at JHU, they took really GOOD photos!

 ![][photo1]